dotaheor/unify-Go-builtin-and-custom-generics/README.md

 Now, there are 5 kinds of code element declarations (except labels) in Go: `var`, `const`, `func`, `type`, and `import`.
 This solution adds a new one `gen`, which means a generic declaration.

-The form for exported generic declartions looks like:
+The form for a generic declartion looks like:
 ```
 gen GenName[in0 InputElemKind0][in1 InputElemKind1] ... [inN InputElemKindN] [out OutputElemKind] {
 	...